 An advantage of being the UK’s largest cathedral is that we are visible from most parts of the city and beyond.
-Here's a map to help you plan your journey.
+We’re big, easy to spot – if you need directions, look below.

 Main Cathedral building postal/delivery address (correct postcode for sat nav):

 Liverpool Cathedral, St James’ Mount, Liverpool L1 7AZ

 We are about a thirty-minute walk from most central Liverpool locations including Lime Street and Central railway stations and our main bus terminals.

 Talking about buses, routes 82, 86, 82A stop nearby.
 And if you like the hop on hop off city tours then you can include our Cathedral on your route.

 We have buses stopping near the Cathedral every 12 minutes or so – it’s an easy way to get to us.
 For more details and timetables visit the Merseytravel website.

 Check out merseyrail.org for more information relating to trains times, tickets and help with you journey planning.